influxdata/telegraf/docs/specs/tsd-001-deprecation.md

 Make sure you add an `Important Changes` sections to the `CHANGELOG.md` file describing the removal with a reference to your PR.

-## Deprecation Framework

-Telegraf should provide a framework to notify users about deprecated plugins, plugin options and option values including the version introducing the deprecation (i.e. since when), the planned version for removal and a hint for alternative approaches or  replacements.

-This notification should be a log-message with *warning_*severity starting form the deprecation version (since) up to the removal version.
-In this time, Telegraf should operate normally even with deprecated plugins, plugin options or option values being set in the configuration files.
-Starting from the removal version, Telegraf will show an *error* message for the deprecated parts in the configuration and stops running until those parts are removed.